 Cloud services fall into two main categories – public; where you use a provider’s cloud to access services, and private; where you create your own.

 A public cloud is where services (which are often free) are rendered over a publicly open network; these services can include social media, online shopping, and music and movie streaming sites.
 Where public cloud services are provided to businesses, the businesses are effectively ‘renting’ space on the provider’s cloud alongside other business customers, in order to store and manage files, and use the provider’s applications.

-Private cloud are cloud infrastructure operated solely for a single organization, whether managed internally or by a third party, and hosted either internally or externally.
+The private cloud is a cloud infrastructure operated solely for a single organization, whether managed internally or by a third party and hosted either internally or externally.
 Typically only the largest organisations will go to the time and expense of creating and managing a private cloud.

 How does it work?

 There is a wide range of cloud service providers, with major providers like Google and Microsoft offering a range of services applicable to all businesses (such as data storage, facilitating online collaboration, and standard business software applications) alongside smaller providers offering sector specific, niche software.

 Cloud services to businesses are typically charged on a ‘pay as you go’ basis, so it’s important to understand what exactly the pricing model offers and how much use your business expects from your cloud provider.
 This will help ensure that you are getting the best possible value for money.

 Clouds work via an ‘on-demand’ basis, so if clients want to use more data or access more applications they can either change the terms of their plan, or simply select these options and be billed for them later.
 This means businesses do not have to spend time arranging for an individual or team to provide and maintain this functionality for them as they would under the traditional non-cloud model.